infinitered/ignite-cookbook/docs/recipes/MaestroSetup.md

 > ## Notes
 >
 > Detox is the default e2e testing tool in Ignite.
-Should you choose to use Maestro, you will need to remove Detox from your project.
+Should you choose to use Maestro, remove Detox from your project.